HouseTrip/housetrip.github.com/_posts/2015-11-25-abtesting-from-scratch.md

 <a href="/images/2015-11-25-abtesting-from-scratch/clt4.png"><img src="/images/2015-11-25-abtesting-from-scratch/clt4.png" width="600" style="box-shadow: none; border: none"/></a>

 As you can see we are dealing with a risky business here.
-There is a good chance that the estimation of the <em>true value </em>of <em>p_a</em> and <em>p_b</em> is not correct since they can span between all the values plotted above.
+There is a good chance that the estimation of the <em>true values </em>of <em>p_a</em> and <em>p_b</em> are not correct since they can span anywhere between all the values plotted above.
 For a good number of them <em>p_a</em> may actually outperform <em>p_b</em> violating the conclusion we did in the previous section.
-There is no magic bullet that will solve this problem, this is the intrinsic nature of the probabilistic world in which we leave.
+There is no magic bullet that will solve this problem, this is the intrinsic nature of the probabilistic world in which we live.
 However, we can do our best to quantify the risk and take a conscious decision.

 ## Quantitative evaluation